nikolasil/property-management-assistant-ai/README.md

-Domos Email Assistant — Backend Engineering Assignment
+Email Assistant — Backend Engineering Project

-An AI-powered email assistant for property management that connects to an email inbox, reads unread messages, extracts tenant/unit context, generates intelligent replies using OpenAI, and triggers workflow actions such as maintenance tickets or lockout requests.
+An AI-powered email assistant that connects to an email inbox, reads unread messages, extracts relevant context, generates intelligent replies using OpenAI, and triggers workflow actions such as creating tickets or sending automated responses.

 The system is fully asynchronous and supports concurrency for efficient email processing.